 In the second story, the EA didn’t need to track everything in their head.
 Instead, they knew how to use Asana for managing schedules to guide tasks from initial outreach through to completion.
 You could also see exactly what stage of the process the meeting was at by glancing at the workflow chart.

-It’s not just about mistakes avoided—it’s about a reduction in mental load for you and your EA.
+It’s not just about mistakes avoided—learning how to use Asana is about reducing mental load for you and your EA.

 Inefficient scheduling is stressful; most people don’t realize just how stressful it is until that weight is suddenly lifted.

 The story above only highlighted a single scheduling event.
-Most EAs are tracking dozens of scheduling items at any given time, and that’s where this workflow system really shines.
+Most EAs are tracking dozens of scheduling items at any given time, and that’s where learning this workflow system of how to use Asana really shines.